Higher associativity of Moore spectra: Proof of the

-such that $h$ is a $W\A_n$-map. \end{thm} The terminologies used in \cite{BV} are significantly different from the ones used in this paper.
+such that $h$ is a $\mr{W}\A_n$-map. \end{thm} The terminologies used in \cite{BV} are significantly different from the ones used in this paper.
 This can be a potential source of confusion.
-Hence, in the following remark, we provide a dictionary between the language in \cite{BV} and the language used in this paper. \begin{rem} In \cite{BV} authors study $K$-colored topological algebraic theories $\mathcal{B}$ for a finite set $K$ called colors \cite[Definition~2.3]{BV}.
-For any $K$ colored theory $\mathcal{B}$, they define $\mathcal{B}$-spaces, $\mathcal{B}$-homomorphisms, homotopy $\mathcal{B}$-homomorphisms which are abbreviated as $\mathcal{B}$-maps \cite[Definition~4.1]{BV} and homotopy homogeneous $\mathcal{B}$-homomorphisms which are abbreviated as $h\mathcal{B}$-maps \cite[Definition~4.2]{BV}.
+Hence, in the following remark, we provide a dictionary between the language in \cite{BV} and the language used in this paper. \begin{rmk} In \cite{BV} authors study $K$-colored topological algebraic theories $\mathcal{B}$ for a finite set $K$ called colors \cite[Definition~2.3]{BV}.
+For any $K$ colored theory $\mathcal{B}$, they define $\mathcal{B}$-spaces, $\mathcal{B}$-homomorphisms, homotopy $\mathcal{B}$-homomorphisms (which they abbreviated to $\mathcal{B}$-maps \cite[Definition~4.1]{BV}) and homotopy homogeneous $\mathcal{B}$-homomorphisms (which they abbreviated to $h\mathcal{B}$-maps \cite[Definition~4.2]{BV}).
 An operad $\mathcal{B}$ in our language is a topological algebraic theory with one color (i.e. $K = \lbrace * \rbrace$) in their language, a $\mathcal{B}$-algebra in our language is a $\mathcal{B}$-space in their language and a $\mathcal{B}$-map in our language is a $\mathcal{B}$-homomorphism in their language.
 If we were to define a homotopy $\mathcal{B}$-map between two $\mathcal{B}$-algebras in our language, it would have been equivalent to the definition of homotopy homogeneous $\mathcal{B}$-map, i.e. an $h\mathcal{B}$-map in their language.
-Specifically, when $\mathcal{B} = \A_n$, `homotopy $\A_n$-map' which we call homotopy unital $A_n$-map, is an $h\mathcal{\A}_n$-map in the language used in \cite{BV}.
-This can be deduced from the discussions in \cite[Chapter~1.3]{BV} and \cite[Example~2.56]{BV}. \end{rem}
+Specifically, when $\mathcal{B} = \A_n$, `homotopy $\A_n$-map' is an $h\mathcal{\A}_n$-map in the language used in \cite{BV}.
+This can be deduced from the discussions in \cite[Chapter~1.3]{BV} and \cite[Example~2.56]{BV}. \end{rmk}